-925 sterling silver button earrings with a three-dimensional embossed floral design. Ø 9 mm, thickness 2.5 mm.
+925 sterling silver stud earrings with a three-dimensional embossed floral design. Ø 9 mm, 2.5 mm thickness.
 Satin finish on the petals and polished edges.
-No stone set, pure silver.
+No stone setting, pure silver.
 Handcrafted, unique piece.

 | Metal |